tleyden/tleyden.github.io/source/_posts/2014-05-21-what-is-couchbase-mobile-and-why-should-you-care.markdown

 What is Couchbase Mobile?

-* Couchbase Lite is an Open Source iOS/Android NoSQL DB with built-in sync capability.
+* Couchbase Lite is an open source iOS/Android NoSQL DB with built-in sync capability.
-* Couchbase Mobile refers to the "full stack" solution, which includes the Open Source server components that Couchbase Lite uses for sync.
+* Couchbase Mobile refers to the "full stack" solution, which includes the (also open source) server components that Couchbase Lite uses for sync.

 To give a deeper look at what problem Couchbase Mobile is meant to solve, let me tell you the story of how I came to discover Couchbase Lite as a developer.
 In my [previous startup](http://techcrunch.com/2012/01/26/signature-launches-to-bring-a-personalized-mobile-shopping-service-to-brick-and-mortar-retailers/), we built a mobile CRM app for sales associates.